FlavScents AInsights Entry for Isovaleraldehyde (CAS: 590-86-3)

 3. Natural Occurrence & Formation

 Isovaleraldehyde occurs naturally in various fruits and essential oils.
-It is a byproduct of the Maillard reaction, a chemical reaction between amino acids and reducing sugars that occurs during the cooking of foods, contributing to the complex flavors of cooked meats and baked goods.
-Its presence in natural sources supports its designation as a "natural flavor" in certain regulatory contexts.
+It is a byproduct of the Maillard reaction, a chemical reaction between amino acids and reducing sugars that occurs during the cooking process, contributing to the complex flavors of cooked foods.
+Additionally, it can be formed through fermentation processes and enzymatic degradation of amino acids in natural sources.
+Its presence in natural products allows it to be designated as a "natural flavor" or "natural fragrance" under certain regulatory frameworks.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs